2022 Systems Engineering Degree Guide

 An internship or summer job in Systems Engineering will be beneficial as you pursue a career in the field.
 This hands-on experience will show you the process that current professionals follow when working on a project.
 The experience will also set you ahead of similar candidates when applying for jobs.

 A high school diploma or equivalent is typically required for most systems engineering degree programs and many students will need a minimum GPA and SAT/ACT score depending on the school.
-Specific systems engineering careers may require a certain level of degree attainment or additional certifications beyond that.
+In addition to these basic systems engineering program qualifications, to serve in some systems engineering careers, special certification may be required outside of your degree.

 Systems Engineering Degree Types